 Strong communication and interpersonal skills are a necessity.
 Candidates ned to be capable of managing both the needs of the patients and their caregivers.

 Those interested in this career should be in good health and enjoy teamwork.
 The position can be both physically and emotionally demanding, therefore it is important to be naturally resilient and have the endurance to keep up with the fast pace.

 Those requiring a flexible work schedule may not be a good fit for the position as many pediatric nurses begin their careers working multiple shifts and long hours.
 Some positions in the field involve travel and a part-time commitment.

 Related career paths

 Pediatric nurse practitioners take on additional responsibilities such as prescribing medication and performing health screenings.
-To become a PNP requires a MSN and passing the state certification examination.
-PNP’s work in a variety of settings including pediatric offices, hospitals and clinics.
-The compensation for a PNP is much higher than that of a traditional RN.
+To become a PNP requires an MSN and passing the state certification examination.
+PNPs work in various settings including pediatric offices, hospitals, and clinics.
+The compensation for a PNP is much higher than for a traditional RN.